juji-io/datalevin/doc/query.md

 sizes.
 We have found sampling more than 2-way joins (e.g. [6]) to be less effective, so we sample base and 2-way join selectivity only.

+### Recency based link choice (new)

+During planning, when multiple links are possible to reach the same next node in the graph, we choose the link whose source node is most recently resolved.
+The reason is the following: as the query execution progresses, the data distribution shifts significantly.
+The source node with more recent resolution represents the data distribution more accurately, while the distribution of older nodes may be very different from current distribution.
+To do that, the optimizer tracks recency of each step and prefers the most recent linkage, and only use cost as a tie breaker.

 ### Dynamic plan search policy (new)

 The plan search space initially include all possible join orders as our joins